rousseau/deepBrain/SRReCNN3D/readme.md

 #### a) Testing

-Testing multimodal 10-layers residual network (Multimodal 10L-ReCNN) with isotropic scale factor of 2 for brain MRI super-resolution and using a (registered) HR reference image.
+Testing multimodal 10-layers residual network (Multimodal 10L-ReCNN) with isotropic scale factor of 2 for brain MRI super-resolution and using a (registered or not) HR reference image.

 ```
 cd Multimodal/Test